rragundez/app-skeleton/README.md

 There are two examples, the first is just a dummy example of how to ingest a user's input of different types.
 The second example runs a classifier which predicts the type of iris flower depending on input from a html form, it also provides some extra output related to the model used.

-The idea is to use these examples to easily customize your own Python application.

-As you can see in the pictures I use the typical [shiny](https://shiny.rstudio.com/) layout, which in my opinion, is very practical for small machine learning applications.

-I do not use java script nor jquery, is only Python.
-Actually there is a very small javascript code on the submission of the form, this is to avoid sending empty inputs in the post request..

 <img src="app/static/dummy.png" width="700">

 ## Contents